rishiarun404-afk/Unlimited-game-section/README.md

 ## Features

 - ✓ Email validation (real email domains only)
-- ✓ Public IP detection for server analytics
+- ✓ Public IP detection
 - ✓ Local network IP detection via WebRTC
 - ✓ Beautiful UI with animations
 - ✓ Error handling and user feedback
-- ✓ Data stored securely
+- ✓ Data stored in Collections.txt

 ## Data Collection

-**When you register for the game, the following data is collected:**
+**When you use this application, the following data is collected:**
 - Email address (validated against real email providers)
-- Public IP address (for server analytics)
+- Public IP address (your internet-facing IP)
-- Local IP address (for connection optimization)
+- Local IP address (your internal network IP)
 - User agent (browser and device information)
-- Timestamp of when account was created
+- Timestamp of when data was collected
 - Computer username and hostname

 **Data is stored at:**